-The NETGEAR installation assistant runs on any device with a web browser.
+NETGEAR genie runs on any device with a web browser.
 Installation and basic setup takes about 15 minutes to complete.

-► To use the NETGEAR installation assistant to automatically set up your router:
+To automatically set up your router:

-- 1. Turn the router on by pressing the On/Off button. - 2.
-Make sure that your computer or WiFi device is connected to the router with an Ethernet cable (wired) or over WiFi with the preset security settings listed on the label.
+- 1. Make sure that the router is powered on. - 2.
+Make sure that your computer or mobile device is connected to the router with an Ethernet cable (wired) or over WiFi with the preset security settings listed on the label.